adambard/learnxinyminutes-docs/csharp.html.markdown

 /// This is an XML documentation comment
 /// </summary>

-using System;
+// Specify namespaces application will be using using System;
 using System.Collections.Generic;
-using System.Linq;
-using System.Text;
-using System.Threading.Tasks;

 // defines scope to organize code into "packages" namespace Learning